 International Food Penang

 Need a break from Malaysian fare?
 There are a few international restaurants that might suit your palate!
-For a taste of Mexican, go to Holy Guacamole (quesadillas and tacos highly recommended!).
+For a taste of Mexican, go to Holy Guacamole on Love Lane (quesadillas and tacos highly recommended!).

 Food Tour Penang

-If you are feeling timid about the experience of eating street food in Penang, let a guide lead the way on a Penang Food Tour!
-Local guides know where to find the best food in Penang – and sometimes share insider secrets with visitors.
+If you are feeling timid about eating street food in Penang, let a guide lead the way on a Penang Food Tour.
+Local guides know where to find the best food in Penang – and sometimes share insider secrets with visitors!

 Penang Nightlife

 We often struggle in Malaysia to find bars that fit our style and budget.
-As a predominantly Muslim nation, alcohol is not widely sold (or consumed) and it is never cheap.
-That being said, there are a few places to visit in Penang at night for a cold beer that should be on your Penang travel itinerary.
+That said, there are a few places to visit in Penang at night for a cold beer that should be on your Penang travel itinerary.

-- Antarabangsa Enterprise– This liquor store with tables out front offers the cheapest and most fun drinking experience in George Town.
+• Antarabangsa Enterprise – This liquor store with tables out front offers a cheap and fun drinking experience in George Town.

-- The Original Reggae Club – Chill bar where ladies drink for free until 9pm.
+• The Original Reggae Club – Chill bar where ladies drink for free during happy hour!

 More Things To Do in Penang, Malaysia

-Need more ideas to fill the days in your Penang itinerary?
-Well, we have a few more suggestions for Penang sights and activities.
+Need more ideas?
+Well, we have a few additional suggestions for Penang sights and activities.
 Use this list for ideas on the afternoon of Day 4 of our Penang Itinerary.

 Penang Museums

-- Penang House of Music – Learn the history of Penang music in this highly-rated museum.
-Buy tickets in advance!
+• Penang House of Music – Learn the history of Penang music in this highly-rated museum.

-- Interactive Museums – Fun spots for Instagram photo ops, there are several museums in Penang that are designed to be interactive – like the Upside Down Museum, 3D Trick Art Museum and Made In Penang Museum.
+• Interactive Museums – Fun spots for photo ops, there are several spaces that are designed to be interactive.
+Upside Down Museum, 3D Trick Art Museum and Made in Penang Museum are popular picks.

 Shopping in Penang

-- Chowrasta Market – For a traditional Malaysian shopping experience, head to Chowrasta – a wet and dry market, recently renovated.
+• Chowrasta Market – For a traditional Malaysian shopping experience, head to Chowrasta – a recently renovated wet and dry market.

-- KOMTAR Mall and Viewing Platform – The 68-story KOMTAR building is an attraction on its own, but the lower floors host numerous stores and boutiques.
-Buy your ticket to access the top floor viewing deck in advance of your trip!
+• KOMTAR Mall and Viewing Platform – The 68-story KOMTAR building is an attraction on its own, but the lower floors host numerous stores and boutiques.
+Buy your ticket to access the viewing deck in advance of your trip!

 Our above Penang tour itinerary features the top things to do in Penang in 5 days.
-However, we understand that vacation time is limited and not all travelers are planning 5 days on the island.
+However, we understand that vacation time is limited.
+To help, we have created ideal trip plans for shorter stays.

 Penang Half Day Trip